- The Windows skips BIOS problem appears from time to time and has all chances to ruin an otherwise pleasant experience.

 - From System Settings, click on Update & Security.

 - Switch to Recovery tab.

-- Go to Advance startup and click on Restart.
+- Go to Advanced startup and click on Restart now.

 - Then press Advanced options and pick up UEFI Firmware settings.